gurungnavin/nodejs-note/notes/Lesson6_API-response-Error-handling.md

-## Custome api response and error handling
+## Custom api response and error handling
 Custom error handling is a technique used to manage errors consistently and effectively throughout an application.
 It ensures that errors are caught, handled, and addressed in a structured way, preventing them from affecting the user experience or causing unexpected behavior.

 ### Benefits of Custom Error Handling